 SOLAS chapter 5 defines that Competent Authorities should provide aids to navigation relevant to volume of traffic and degree of risk.

-The adoption of contemporary risk management practices enables AtoN management authorities to define, preferably in consultation with mariners and other stakeholders, the availability requirements for the AtoN or system of AtoN concerned, and to assess its future categorisation based upon its navigational significance.
-The resulting categorisation of the AtoN or system of AtoN may result in some traditional higher category aids being downgraded and, alternatively, the potential for lower category aids to be upgraded.
+The adoption of contemporary risk management practices enables AtoN management authorities to define, preferably in consultation with mariners and other stakeholders, the availability requirements for the AtoN or system of AtoN concerned, and to assess its current and future categorisation based upon its navigational significance.
+The resulting categorisation of the AtoN or system of AtoN may result in some higher category AtoN being downgraded and, alternatively, the potential for lower category AtoN to be upgraded.

+Whenever AtoN is mentioned in this document it shall also mean a system of AtoN.

 scope

-This document provides a method to categorise and calculate AtoN availability for both AtoN and system of AtoN.
-It does not consider other AtoN considered in the mix of AtoN such as radio-navigation systems or Vessel Traffic Services (VTS).
+This document provides a method to categorize and further provides availability objectives for each category of AtoN or System of AtoN.
+It does not consider other AtoN, such as radio-navigation systems (GNSS or DGNSS) or Vessel Traffic Services (VTS).

 Definitions